Testing Strategy¶

 Test Organization¶

-The test suite is organized into three main categories:
+The test suite is organized into three main pytest categories, plus the frontend tree.
+Each layer uses a different organizational axis:

 Test Markers¶